October 5, 2020 @ 1:00PM — November 25, 2020 @ 11:00AM

 Wednesday Intermediate Modern | 10:00 am - 11:00 am | Instructor: Jacob Buerger

 Thursday Stretching/Strengthening | 9:30 am - 10:30 am | Instructor: Rigo Saura

 Friday Cuban Salsa Class | 1:00 pm - 2:00 pm | Instructor: Jessie Gutierrez

 More information about class and instructors below:

-Olivia will demonstrate the basic steps of these ethnic dances, which are rhythmic and energetic, but also fun, and transport you to the past as you learn their history.
+Olivia demonstrates the basic steps of Afro-Cuban dance, which are rhythmic, energetic, and also fun.
+These dances transport you to the past as you learn their history.
 Basic Afro-Cuban dance includes the movement of shoulders, arms, legs and hips.
-Each class will begin with basics, building upon those movements to create more elaborate phrases and further improve coordination.
+Each class will begin with these basics, building upon the movements to create more elaborate phrases and improve coordination.